Acklio/schc-over-lorawan/draft-petrov-lpwan-ipv6-schc-over-lorawan.md

 ### Uplink fragmentation: From device to SCHC gateway

 In that case the device is the fragmentation transmitter, and the SCHC gateway the fragmentation receiver.
+Two fragmentation rules are defined regarding the Fport:
+* FportUpShort: SCHC header is only one byte.
+Used when compression is required and payload size is less than 381 bytes. bytes
+* FportUpLong: SCHC header is two bytes.
+Used for all other cases: no fragmentation required or payload size is between 382 and 1524 byte.

+Both rules have share common parameters:
 * SCHC fragmentation reliability mode : `ACK-on-Error`
-* RuleId: size is 6 bits (64 possible rules, 62 available for user)
-* Window index: encoded on W = 2 bits.
-So 4 windows are available.
 * DTag: size is 1 bit.
 This field is used to clearly separate two consecutive fragmentation sessions.
 A LoRaWAN device cannot interleave several fragmented SCHC datagrams.